Bivariate Distribution Regression with Application to Insurance Data: Introduction

-In this paper, we extend the existing research to the joint conditional distribution of bivariate discrete and continuous outcomes.
+In this paper, we extend the existing research to the conditional joint distribution of a pair of discrete and continuous outcomes.
 We first apply the factorization formulation of the bivariate joint distribution and then use the DR method to separately estimate two conditional distributions: the distribution of the discrete outcome conditional on covariates and the distribution of the continuous outcome conditional on the covariates and the discrete outcome.
 Incorporating the discrete outcome as an additional covariate allows us to characterize the dependency between the two outcomes conditional on the covariates in a simple yet flexible manner.
 Moreover, the combination of the two regression results can uncover the joint conditional distribution and its characteristics.
+The joint conditional distribution given a set of covariates can provide a robust statistical basis for computing and optimizing conditional risk measures such as the Value-at-Risk and Expected Shortfall \citep{noyan2013optimization}.

 Our approach addresses several issues which may be considered outstanding in multivariate modeling.
-First, the estimation method in this paper is semiparametric, in that a collection of binary outcome regressions is used to characterize a joint conditional distribution through the factorization formulation, instead of imposing global parametric restrictions.
-In the literature, \citet{olkin1961multivariate} use the factorization approach to estimate an unconditional joint distribution under the parametric assumption, which imposes the multinomial and normal distributions on bivariate outcomes.
-In order to incorporate the effect of covariates, \cite{cox1992response} consider multivariate normal distribution for the continuous outcomes and a logistic or probit conditional distribution for binary outcomes given the continuous outcomes. \cite{catalano1992bivariate}, \cite{fitzmaurice1995regression}, and \cite{gueorguieva2001correlated} extend this factorization approach to situations of clustered data.
-Our approach complements the existing research by not imposing global parametric assumptions; hence, it is useful when researchers know little about the underlying distributions and their parametric form.
+First, the estimation method in this paper is semiparametric, in that a collection of binary outcome regressions are used to characterize a joint conditional distribution through the factorization formulation, instead of imposing global parametric restrictions as of the vast existing literature \citep{olkin1961multivariate,cox1992response,gueorguieva2001correlated}.
+Hence, it is useful when researchers know little about the underlying distributions and their parametric form.